 This chapter focuses on analysis and discussion of key findings from systematic review of literature.
 Table 1, 2, 3 and 4 below summarize the themes of land readjustment, land sales, public land leasing, sale of development rights, and conditions for the implementation of land value capture, with relevant articles organized under each theme.
 Each entry is summarized to provide key insights pertinent to land value capture in slum upgrading.

-Table 1. - Land Readjustment / Land Polling
+Table 1.
+Land Readjustment / Land Polling